Versailles, Yvelines: French Revolution

-Seat of political power, Versailles naturally became the cradle of the French Revolution.
+As a seat of political power, Versailles naturally became the cradle of the French Revolution.
 The Estates-General met in Versailles on 5 May 1789.
 The members of the Third Estate took the Tennis Court Oath on 20 June 1789, and the National Constituent Assembly abolished feudalism on 4 August 1789.
 Eventually, on 5 and 6 October 1789, a crowd of women joined by some members of the national guard from Paris invaded the castle to protest bread prices and forced the royal family to move to Paris.
 The National Constituent Assembly followed the king to Paris soon afterwards, and Versailles lost its role as the capital city.
 During this turbulent time, Jean-François Coste, who had also been the chief physician of the King's Armies, was appointed mayor of Versailles.

 From then on, Versailles lost a good deal of its inhabitants.
 From 60,000, the population had declined to 26,974 inhabitants by 1806.
 The castle, stripped of its furniture and ornaments during the Revolution, was left abandoned, with only Napoleon briefly staying one night there and then leaving the castle for good.
-Louis-Philippe, who took the throne in the July Revolution of 1830, transformed the palace into a National Museum dedicated to "all the glories of France" in 1837.
+Louis Philippe I, who took the throne in the July Revolution of 1830, transformed the palace into a National Museum dedicated to "all the glories of France" in 1837.
 Versailles had become a sleepy town, a place of pilgrimage for those nostalgic for the old monarchy.